A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2026-29198

-CVE-2026-29198 is a NoSQL injection flaw in Rocket.Chat that enables account takeover when OAuth apps are configured.
-This post covers the technical details, affected versions, impact, and mitigation.
+CVE-2026-29198 is a NoSQL injection vulnerability in Rocket.Chat that enables account takeover of the first user with a generated token when OAuth apps are configured.
+This article covers technical details, affected versions, and mitigations.

 CVE-2026-29198 Overview